-Formation and Need for Removal - The products of combustion will contain small particles of flyash.
-The flyash will collect in the exhaust venting system and restrict the flow of the flue gases.
-Incomplete combustion, such as occurs during startup, shutdown, or incorrect operation of the room heater will lead to some soot formation which will collect in the exhaust venting system.
+Soot and Flyash: Formation and Need for Removal-The products of combustion will contain small particles of flyash.
+The flyash will collect in the exhaust venting system and restrict the flow of flue gases.
+Incomplete combustion, such as occurs during start-up, shutdown, or incorrect operation of the room heater will lead to some soot formation which will collect in the exhaust venting system.
 The exhaust venting system should be inspected at least once every year to determine if cleaning is necessary.
+Most retailers offer a cleaning service for their customers.
+The best time to have this cleaning performed is after the heating season.